toshan-luktuke/toshan-luktuke/README.md

 -->

 - 🔭 I’m currently working on some personal projects
-- 🌱 I’m currently learning about Reinforcement Learning and Control Systems
+- 🌱 I’m learning about Reinforcement Learning and Control Systems
 - 💬 Talk to me about anything video games and fantasy novels
 - 📫 How to reach me: toshan1603@gmail.com
 - 😄 Pronouns: he/him